Your session will expire in 5 minutes, 0 seconds, due to inactivity. Stay Logged In

 Service Road, Chanakya Puri, New Delhi, Delhi 110021

 The National Rail Museum is a museum in Chanakyapuri area of New Delhi which focuses on the rail heritage of India.
-Opened on the 1st February 1977, it is located in more than 10 acres of land with both indoor and outdoor exhibits.
+Opened on the 1st February 1977, it is located on more than 10 acres of land and has both indoor and outdoor exhibits.
 A toy train offers rides around the museum on regular days.

 Sarojni Market for shopping